-We now illustrate the shape of $\M$.
+Finally, we illustrate the shape of $\M$.
 We start with $p=2$ and the matrix

-We consider the case of uniform tuning, so that $\lambda^0 = (1,1)'$ and $\psi = (0,0)'$ and show the resulting set $M$ in Figure~\ref{fig:conf_2d}.
+We consider the case of uniform tuning, so that $\lambda^0 = (1,1)'$ and $\psi = (0,0)'$ and show the resulting set $\M$ in Figure~\ref{fig:conf_2d}.
 The color indicates the value of $\max_{j=1,2} m_j(Cm)_j$ at the specific point $m$ inside the set.
-The higher the absolute value of the correlation of the covariates is, the flatter and more stretched the confidence set becomes.
-As one may expect intuitively, in the case of positive correlation, the confidence set covers more of the area where the signs of the covariates are equal.
-A negative correlation causes the opposite behavior seen in Figure~\ref{fig:conf_2d}.
+The higher the absolute value of the correlation of the covariates, the flatter and more stretched the confidence set becomes.
+As one may expect intuitively, in case of negative correlation, the confidence set covers more of the area where the signs of the covariates are equal, as can be seen in Figure~\ref{fig:conf_2d}.
+A positive correlation causes the opposite behavior.
 Note that the corners of the set $\M$ touch the boundary of the ellipse $E_\alpha$ for a certain value of $k_\alpha$.

 For the case of $p=3$, we again start with an example with uniform tuning so that $\lambda^0 = (1,1,1)'$ and $\psi = (0,0,0)'$ and consider the matrix